ros-drivers/video_stream_opencv/README.md

 # Extras

-In the scripts folder you'll find `test_video_resource.py` which you can use to test if your system installation can use this node to open your video stream (not using any ROS).
+In the scripts folder you'll find `test_video_resource.py` which you can use to test if your system installation can use this node to open your video stream (not using any ROS, just copy the file to your computer and try).
 Just do any of those:

     ./test_video_resource.py 0
     ./test_video_resource.py rtsp://wowzaec2demo.streamlock.net/vod/mp4:BigBuckBunny_115k.mov